avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authorization of jenkins.md

 By implementing these best practices for authorization, you can enhance the security of your Jenkins environment, prevent unauthorized access, and ensure that users have the appropriate level of access for their roles and responsibilities.

 ***
-# POC of Authorization
+## POC of Authorization

-First come first, we need to install the plugin;
+**First come first, we need to install the plugin;**

-Go to Manage Jenkins > Manage Plugins > Available and search for “Role-based Authorization Strategy”, check the box and click on Install without restart button, as shown in screen shot.
+**Go to Manage Jenkins > Manage Plugins > Available and search for “Role-based Authorization Strategy”, check the box and click on Install without restart button, as shown in screen shot**

 ![Screenshot from 2024-02-10 16-22-46](https://github.com/avengers-p7/Documentation/assets/156644891/3660b040-948b-485e-b791-aa6aa3e8dd2e)